By Robin Musitelli

 Give thanks for your blessings.
 Let those closest to you know how you love them.
 Above all, take heart that there’s nothing about the world around us that can’t be made better by the virtues and people that make ours an imperfect but remarkable place that we’re so fortunate to call home.

 Jim Reed lives in Scotts Valley.
 He was Press Banner Editor, 2005-07, and is a City of Scotts Valley City Councilmember, 2007-present.
-He is chief of staff for San Jose Mayor Sam Liccardo.
+At the time this was written, he was chief of staff for San Jose Mayor Sam Liccardo.

 By Peter Burke